 Why that didn’t happen has revealed a breakdown in oversight that could have broad consequences in a city where officers are frequently charged with misconduct or wrongdoing.

-The department believes Craig has “absolute authority” to set rules and decide when and whether to bring them to the board for approval.
-And though some on the oversight body say they disagree, they’ve ultimately accepted this as the norm, eschewing their authority to set policy and creating what critics call a flawed system that ultimately lets the department police itself.
+The department tells Deadline Detroit it believes Craig has “absolute authority” to set rules and decide when and whether to bring them to the board for approval.
+And though some on the oversight body say they disagree, they’ve ultimately accepted this as the norm, forgoing their authority to set policy and creating what critics call a flawed system that ultimately lets the department police itself.

 “The [board’s] passive posture means that the police get to decide what requires oversight and ‘civilian’ input,” says Eric Williams, an attorney with the American Civil Liberties Union of Michigan.

 And that’s particularly dangerous in Detroit, experts say, with its long history of police abuse.
-From 2003 to 2016, the department was under federal oversight for excessive use of force and illegal detentions.
+From 2003-16, the department was under federal oversight for excessive use of force and illegal detentions.
 In the two years after oversight was lifted, about 3 percent of its officers were charged with crimes — a much higher rate than that of similarly sized cities.

 “It falls to the police commission to see if the police department is operating in the way it’s supposed to operate," says Sam Walker, a professor emeritus at the University of Nebraska Omaha specializing in police accountability.
 “The whole point of this kind of oversight of reviewing policies is that you will have an authority outside of the police department itself reviewing issues that are of great concern to the public to prevent abuse.”